pfq/PFQ/INSTALL.md

 * The load balancing can be enabled on Intel 82599 by means of RSS or VMDQ.
 Other vendors may provide different technologies.

-* A good choice setup is to distribute interrupts among cores.
-The more core you have the best performance you obtain from PFQ.
-We have tested it with 12 cores with great satisfaction :-) -- 14.8Mpps collected at user-space with 3 CPUs, on top of a 2.66 Ghz 6-cores Xeon processor and Intel 82599 NIC.
+* A good setup distributes interrupts among cores.
+In general, the more core you use the best performance you obtain.
+  We are able to capture 14.8Mpps at user-space with a single thread and 3 hardware queues, running on top of a 2.66 Ghz 6-cores Xeon processor and Intel 82599 NIC.

 * For a single capturing thread, a reserved core gives it the best performance.